brylevkirill/notes/Deep Learning.md

   - `video` <http://youtu.be/kUiR0RLmGCo?t=15m30s> (de Freitas)

-#### Jaderberg, Simonyan, Vedaldi, Zisserman - ["Deep Structured Output Learning For Unconstrained Text Recognition"](http://arxiv.org/abs/1412.5903)
+#### ["Deep Structured Output Learning For Unconstrained Text Recognition"](http://arxiv.org/abs/1412.5903) Jaderberg, Simonyan, Vedaldi, Zisserman
 >	"We develop a representation suitable for the unconstrained recognition of words in natural images, where unconstrained means that there is no fixed lexicon and words have unknown length.
 To this end we propose a convolutional neural network based architecture which incorporates a Conditional Random Field graphical model, taking the whole word image as a single input.
 The unaries of the CRF are provided by a CNN that predicts characters at each position of the output, while higher order terms are provided by another CNN that detects the presence of N-grams.
 We show that this entire model (CRF, character predictor, N-gram predictor) can be jointly optimised by back-propagating the structured output loss, essentially requiring the system to perform multi-task learning, and training requires only synthetically generated data.
 The resulting model is a more accurate system on standard real-world text recognition benchmarks than character prediction alone, setting a benchmark for systems that have not been trained on a particular lexicon.
 In addition, our model achieves state-of-the-art accuracy in lexicon-constrained scenarios, without being specifically modelled for constrained recognition.
 To test the generalisation of our model, we also perform experiments with random alpha-numeric strings to evaluate the method when no visual language model is applicable."

 >	"In this work we tackle the problem of unconstrained text recognition – recognising text in natural images without restricting the words to a fixed lexicon or dictionary.
 Usually this problem is decomposed into a word detection stage followed by a word recognition stage.
 The word detection stage generates bounding boxes around words in an image, while the word recognition stage takes the content of these bounding boxes and recognises the text within."